 - From the airport: Vilnius International Airport (VNO) is only six kilometers from the city’s center:

 - Avoid taking the taxis parked at the airport as they enjoy over-charging tourists.
 Better is using Bolt or Uber once you arrive, which will cost you around €5 – 6.
 The address of the airport is Rodūnios kl.
 10A, Vilnius 02189.
 Both companies have special pick-up areas which can be found via the apps.
 The ride into the city shouldn’t be more than 10 – 15 minutes.
 You can also rent a ride-share with citybee.

 - Buses are the most budget-friendly way to go and run as frequently as every 10 minutes.
 It’s recommended to download the Trafi app to purchase your ticket.
 Tickets are bought in blocks of time, and a 30-minute ticket for €0.65 is sufficient to get you into the city.
 You can also buy a ticket directly from the bus driver for €1 (cash only).
 You can take buses 1, 2, 88, or the 3G express bus.
 There’s also a night bus, 88N.
 A journey should take you anywhere from 15 – 20 minutes.
 More info.

 - From the main train station – From the central train station, you can easily walk to the city center in just over 10 minutes.
-Optionally, take public transit, use Bolt, Uber, or citybee to get where needed.
+Optionally, take public transit, and use Bolt, Uber, or Citybee to get where needed.

 - From the main bus terminal – The bus station is located next to the train station, so your options are the same as outlined above.